 - Ledges and deep drop-offs are places where the depth abruptly changes.
 Usually, I look for a change of at least one foot in depth.

-- Raised areas near deep water are often good places to find smallmouth bass.
+- Raised areas near deep water are often good places to find smallmouth.
 They will hang around the edges of the drop-off, especially in winter.

 Finding Smallmouth in a River

 If you're on a river, look for deep holes that cut through the main current.
-The deeper these holes are, the better your chances will be of finding winter smallmouth bass.
+The deeper these holes are, the better your chances will be of finding the fish.